staking-foundation/docs/docs/02-participants.md

 **Liquid Stakers deposit ETH to obtain divETH** which automatically generates [ETH Staking Rewards](staking-rewards) (if any).

 Anyone can become a Liquid Staker with no minimum ETH requirement.
-Stakers depositing ETH to the Diva Smart Contract will instantly receive a transferable receipt token called divETH representing their staked ETH + any [staking rewards](staking-rewards) it generates.
+Stakers depositing ETH to the Diva Smart Contract can instantly receive a transferable receipt token called divETH representing their staked ETH + any [staking rewards](staking-rewards) it generates.

-Diva's staking is "liquid" because Stakers receive liquid divETH, meaning it is immediately transferable or tradable, as opposed to being locked.
+Diva's staking is "liquid" because Stakers receive liquid divETH *if they want to*, meaning it is immediately transferable or tradable, as opposed to being locked.

 Wallets holding divETH will see their balances update daily to reflect its Staking Rewards (or penalties, if any).
 This is accomplished via a [rebasing mechanism](lst).